presidential-innovation-fellows/pif-website/_fellows/natasha-bansgopaul.md

 region: east
 bio_short: Global FinTech leader and strategist with expertise in cross functional management, communication, and business development.
 tags: ['east', '2021']
-skills: ['Venture Capital/Private Equity', 'Marketing and Communications']
+skills: ['Strategy and Growth', 'Venture Capital/Private Equity', 'Marketing and Communications']
 ---
 As the Co-Founder and COO of DarcMatter (DM), Konstellation, and VegaX Holdings, Natasha is an experienced fintech, marketing, strategy, and M&A professional with over 10+ years of demonstrated leadership experience via Fortune100’s and startups.
 As a fintech founder, she has increased the platform’s assets under management to $7.0 Bn, with users from 65+ countries.